 “I read somewhere that it is easy to criticize, but difficult to create.
 It’s especially difficult to create something on your own.
 As an entrepreneur, my success was 100% attributed to the team and mentors that surrounded me.
 I can only hope that my experience as an entrepreneur will help others in the creation of their businesses just as my teammates and mentors helped me.”

-Emily joined Osage Venture Partners in 2020 and as a Principal.
+Emily joined Osage Venture Partners in 2020 as a Principal, and was named a Partner in 2023.

 Driven by the ideal of providing equal education opportunities for all learners, Emily co-founded Practice, a technology company, which was sold in December 2017 to Utah-based Instructure, a leading technology company in the education and corporate learning markets, respectively known as Canvas and Bridge.
 As co-founder of Practice, Emily guided the company from a video-based platform in the higher education market to a corporate learning solution and managed organizational growth across offices in Philadelphia and San Francisco.
 At Instructure, Emily wore many hats including VP of Strategy and, most recently, VP of Customer Success.